sleepyfran/maby/README.md

 And in the `Persistence.swift` file inside of `MabyKit`, change `NSPersistentCloudKitContainer` to `NSPersistentContainer`.
 The app will then hopefully build correctly 🙂

+> Please note that if you disabled CloudKit the watchOS companion app will **not** work since it relies on CloudKit to communicate with the iOS database.
+If disabled, the watchOS app will basically create a new local database internally, completely independent from the iOS app, so you won't be able to see any of the events that you add through it.

 ## 🏞 Show me!

 The app consist in a main iOS app that allows for adding events and visualizing them through a journal: